Home of English Grammar

 4. Neither he nor his brothers speak English.

-5. Mary as well as her sisters studies abroad.
+5. Mary, as well as her sisters, studies abroad.

-6. A rolling stone gathers no mosses.
+6. A rolling stone gathers no moss.

-7. The boys are flying kites.
+7. Children enjoy flying kites.

 8. Both my parents are teachers.